plasma-umass/scalene/README.md

   % python3 -m pip install -U scalene
 ```

 You may need to install some packages first.
-Scalene relies on the `python3.x-dev` package as well as the `clang` compiler.

 See https://stackoverflow.com/a/19344978/4954434 for full instructions for all Linux flavors.